 The college essay is your opportunity to speak directly to the college admissions committee about your life, your goals, passions, values, strengths, talents, and sometimes, about the obstacles you have faced.
 It is here that the admissions committee evaluates the effectiveness of your writing and gains insight into the real person behind the data.
-Regardless of the specific questions, all college application essay questions want you to reveal who are you and what makes you unique.
+Regardless of the specific questions, all college application essay questions want you to reveal who you are and what makes you unique.

 Above all, the essay should be well-written and carefully edited, and must be kept within the prescribed length.
 Consider your audience.
 Admissions officers read thousands of applications a year and desire to read something concise, lively, and graceful that tells them about you as a person.
 You should write about a topic that is important to you.
 The presentation of yourself through the essay is a critical component in shaping an admission officer’s impression of you as a candidate.